lprimeroo/saruftw.github.io.old/meta.md

 ## Reading List

 <p align="center">
-  A small segment of my online space where I maintain a record of the books I've finished reading. ٩(●ᴗ●)۶
+  A small segment of my online space where I maintain a record of the books I've finished reading.
+This inspires me to read more. ٩(●ᴗ●)۶
 </p>

 ### 2019